Explore the East Cape Guide | New Zealand

 From near the city centre, Oneroa Beachfront Cycle and Walkway offers a spectacular pedal or walk alongside Waikanae beach.
 Often you’ll see surfers and swimmers in the water and, on a fine day, you get a panoramic view to the far headland of Te Kurī-a-Pāoa/Young Nicks Head.

 If you’re keen on a bit more distance, you can ride further along Centennial Marine Drive, then gravel road, all the way to the mouth of the Waipaoa River.
+The Coastal Waipaoa River Trail is a peaceful ride or walk on gravelled river stopbank.
+This easy 9km trail now forms part of the Rere Falls Trail route. (see below).

 At the city-end of Waikanae beach, you can ride past the harbour and up Tūranganui river, which is New Zealand’s shortest river — just 1200 metres to the confluence of the Tahuheru and Waimata rivers.